 Explore the information below for a better understanding of how spay & neuter can help your pet, your community and America’s pet overpopulation crisis… then check out our resources at the bottom to schedule a spay or neuter for your pet today!

-Some Benefits of Spay and Neuter (As provided by the American Veterinary Medical Association (AVMA)
+Courtesy of the American Veterinary Medical Association (AVMA)

-Spaying or neutering your pet doesn’t have to break the bank, and it’s well worth the cost!
-Check out the following high-quality, low-cost clinics dedicated to ending pet overpopulation by making spay and neuter affordable.
+Spaying or neutering your pet doesn’t have to break the bank, and it’s well worth the cost.
+Check out the following clinics dedicated to ending pet overpopulation:

 2215 Keeneland Commercial Boulevard